network-unit-testing-system/nuts/docs/source/testbundles/alltestbundles.rst

 **Requirement**: `iperf3` must be installed on all Linux hosts and destinations.

-**Test Bundle:** Tests if a connection between to hosts achieves a certain minimum bandwidth.
+**Test Bundle:** Tests if a connection between two hosts achieves a certain minimum bandwidth.

 **Test Bundle Structure:**